How to Create a Burn-up Chart in Excel (With Easy Steps)

 Calculate Estimated and Actual Progress

-• Now, apply the following formula in cell F6 to have the total progress till day 2.
+• Apply the following formula in cell F6 to have the total progress on day 2.

 =F5+D6

-• In a similar fashion, calculate the total progress on the ongoing project in the Cumulative Actual Progress column.
+• This calculates the total progress on the ongoing project in the Cumulative Actual Progress column.

-• Next, click on Recommended Charts from the ribbon.
+• Click on Recommended Charts from the ribbon.

 Create a Burn-up Chart